Georgi724/Logitech-Z407-Remote-Control-App/README.md

 - **Single Connection Limitation:** The Logitech Z407 speakers only allow one connection at a time.
 If you are using this application, you will need to disconnect the original remote by removing its batteries.
 - **Your Computer needs Bluetooth** If your PC has no inbuilt Bluetooth, consider buying a cheap Bluetooth dongle.
 It works perfectly fine.

-## Support & Donations

-If you find this app useful and would like to support its development, consider making a donation via this link: https://www.paypal.com/pools/c/96X2VPIcnZ

-Thank you for using the Logitech Z407 Remote Control App!